 Workflow allows you to automate processes to save time across your organization.
 Workflow rules can be broken into two main components.
 Workflow rules execute actions when specific criteria are met. (if this then do that)

 Searching Your Data

-The Matter Search component allows users to search information related to a particular Matter, within the context of the Matter.
-Options allow the user to "fine-tune" the results by searching specifically designated related information. *Also see other considerations regarding lookups.
+The Matter Search component allows users to search information related to a particular matter, within the context of the matter.
+Options allow the user to 'fine-tune' the results by searching specifically designated related information.

 - When searching, make sure the user has rights to the appropriate information.